I change shapes just to hide in this place

 This is how I know I am a writer.

 I’m writing this at a coffee shop.
 Writing is a lonely art and being in proximity to others makes it feel less so.
 But there is another motivation why I visit this particular shop.

 It was a slap in the face, really.
 That’s the best way to describe it.
 She was at one of the registers and I was standing in line.
 It was the first time I’d come to this coffee shop.

 I saw her and my jaw slackened.
 She looked, smiled.
 I smiled.
 She looked away, still smiling.

-An older Asian lady at the other register took my order to my disappointment.
+The worker at the other register took my order to my disappointment.
 I left feeling slightly dizzy.

 I wonder if she had the same feeling.